dotnet/runtime/docs/design/features/OnStackReplacement.md

 any backwards branch in IL, the set of those locations (filtered to just the subset where the IL stack is empty) are the candidate patchpoints in the method.

+We can also rely on the fact that in our current unoptimized code, no IL state is kept in registers across IL stack empty points&mdash;all the IL state is stored in the native stack frame.
+This means that each patchpoint's live state description is the same&mdash;he set of stack frame locations holding the IL state.

-With the above restrictions, the live state at every patchpoint in the method can be reported in the same way.
-And because the patchpoints are necessarily at basic block boundaries, and the jit will not allocate user state to registers across such boundaries, patchpoint reporting in these cases is _untracked_ (corresponds to untracked GC lifetime): that is to say, a single patchpoint descriptor suffices for the entire method.
-Further, this information is a superset of the current GC info, so the additional data needed to describe a patchpoint is simply the set of live non-GC slots on the stack.
+So, with the above restrictions, a single patchpoint descriptor suffices for the entire method (analogous to the concept of _untracked_ GC lifetimes in the GC info).
+Further, this information is a superset of the current GC info, so the additional data needed to describe a patchpoint is simply the set of live non-GC slots on the native stack frame.

 [Note: more general schemes like _deopt_ will require something more sophisticated.]

 #### 3.1.2 Option I: non-stack empty patchpoints